carineho/fitness-app/README.md

 # Rationale for Key Decisions

 **Celery and Redis**

-The scheduler has a narrow requirement: queue and execute a single task type (`run_sync`) on a fixed daily schedule, or on demand.
+- The scheduler has a narrow requirement: queue and execute a single task type (`run_sync`) on a fixed daily schedule, or on demand.
 This corresponds to a single producer and a single consumer.
 Kafka and Azure Event Hub are designed for high-throughput, durable, and replayable event streams consumed independently by multiple consumer groups, none of which apply to this use case.
 Introducing either would add considerable operational overhead without a corresponding benefit at this scale.

-Within this design, Redis functions as the Celery message broker rather than as a cache.
+- Within this design, Redis functions as the Celery message broker rather than as a cache.
 Its list and publish/subscribe primitives are sufficient to implement a basic task queue, which is the specific function Celery requires.
 Caching is the most common use case for Redis, but it is not the only one.

-Upstash was selected as the Redis provider specifically because it is serverless and billed on a pay-per-request basis, which aligns better with a Railway deployment than provisioning and maintaining a persistent, self-hosted Redis instance.
+- Upstash was selected as the Redis provider specifically because it is serverless and billed on a pay-per-request basis, which aligns better with a Railway deployment than provisioning and maintaining a persistent, self-hosted Redis instance.

 **Neon over a self-hosted PostgreSQL instance**

-Neon removes the operational responsibility of provisioning, patching, and scaling a database server.
+- Neon removes the operational responsibility of provisioning, patching, and scaling a database server.
 Its ability to scale to zero when idle is well suited to an application with intermittent traffic, such as a personal fitness tracker.

 <br>

 # Local Development

+Each service requires its own `.env` file in its respective directory.
+No `.env.example` files currently exist in this repository, so the required variables are listed explicitly below.
+None of the services should be committed with real credentials in version control.

+Because `dashboard` and `scheduler` call `data-sync` and `ai-service` over HTTP, `data-sync` and `ai-service` should be started first when running the full system locally.

 ### data-sync
+Required environment variables: `DATABASE_URL`, `NOTION_API_KEY`, `NOTION_WORKOUT_LOG_DB_ID`.

-- Run `source venv/bin/activate` in the data-sync directory to activate the virtual environment
+- Run `source venv/bin/activate` in the data-sync directory to activate the virtual environment.
-- Run `uvicorn app.main:app --reload` to start the server
+- Run `uvicorn app.main:app --reload` to start the server on port 8000.
-- To call the sync endpoint: run `curl -X POST http://127.0.0.1:8000/sync` in another terminal
+- To call the sync endpoint, run `curl -X POST http://127.0.0.1:8000/sync` in another terminal.
-- If port is already in use:
+- If the port is already in use:
-    - Run `lsof -i :8000` to find the running pid
+    - Run `lsof -i :8000` to find the running process id.
+    - Terminate it with `kill -9 <pid>`.

+### ai-service
+Required environment variables: `GROQ_API_KEY`, `DATA_SYNC_URL`.

+- Run `source venv/bin/activate` in the ai-service directory to activate the virtual environment.
+- Run `uvicorn app.main:app --reload --port 8001` to start the server.
+- If the port is already in use:
+    - Run `lsof -i :8001` to find the running process id.
-    - Kill the process `kill -9 <pid>`
+    - Terminate it with `kill -9 <pid>`.

 ### dashboard
+Required environment variables: `DATA_SYNC_URL`, `AI_SERVICE_URL`, `DASHBOARD_PASSWORD` (the password used to access the dashboard locally; this must also be set as an environment variable on the deployed Railway service).

+- Ensure `data-sync` and `ai-service` are already running, since every page queries them on load.
-- Run `source venv/bin/activate` in the dashboard directory to activate the virtual environment
+- Run `source venv/bin/activate` in the dashboard directory to activate the virtual environment.
-- Run `streamlit run app.py` to launch the streamlit application
+- Run `streamlit run app.py` to launch the Streamlit application.

-### ai-service
-- Run `source venv/bin/activate` in the ai-service directory to activate the virtual environment
-- Run `uvicorn app.main:app --reload --port 8001` to start the server
-- If port is already in use:
-    - Run `lsof -i :8001` to find the running pid
-    - Kill the process `kill -9 <pid>`
+- On first load, enter the value configured in `DASHBOARD_PASSWORD` to access the dashboard.

 ### scheduler
+Required environment variables: `REDIS_URL`, `DATA_SYNC_URL`, `AI_SERVICE_URL`.

-- Run `source venv/bin/activate` in the scheduler directory to activate the virtual environment
+- Run `source venv/bin/activate` in the scheduler directory to activate the virtual environment.
-- To test, open 2 terminals
+- To test, open two terminals:
-    - Terminal 1 - worker
+    - Terminal 1 (worker):
         - `cd scheduler` and `source venv/bin/activate`
         - `celery -A app.celery_app worker --loglevel=info`
-    - Terminal 2 - trigger manually to test
+    - Terminal 2 (manual trigger, for testing):
         - `cd scheduler` and `source venv/bin/activate`
         - `python -c "from app.tasks import run_sync; run_sync.delay()"`
-        - In terminal 1 (worker), the /sync endpoint is called
+        - Terminal 1 (worker) should log that the task was received and executed, calling the `/sync` endpoint.
-    - Terminal 3 - test Beat separately once above 2 are completed
+    - Terminal 3 (Beat, tested separately once the above two are confirmed working):
         - `celery -A app.celery_app beat --loglevel=info`
+        - This should log the scheduled task with its correct next run time, confirming the automatic daily schedule is registered correctly.